sdcoca/facex/README.md

 Geometrical Face Features Extraction

-This software is the result of the first approachan effort to develop a geometrical facial features extraction algorithm.
+This software is the result of the first approach effort to develop a geometrical facial features extraction algorithm.
 It was developed in Sao Paulo University (Brazil), and in cooperation with Universidad Politecnica de Madrid (Spain) and Carnegie Mellon University (USA).
 It covers mouth, eyes, eyebrows, nosetrils, and face tilt estimation.